Trying to learn how to take good care of your wheelchair? I will teach you the steps and tools that you need to keep your wheelchair in good shape.

 2. Check the Front Wheels

 You should check that the front wheels are in perfect condition.
-Your front wheels will drift to the right or left or get hard to turn correctly.
+Otherwise, they may drift to the right or left or become difficult to turn correctly.

-Your wheelchair front wheels should rotate efficiently and touch the ground.
+Your wheelchair’s front wheels should rotate efficiently and touch the ground.
 Take your time to adjust to the angle and play to ensure your wheels are flush with the ground.

 If you ride on rough terrain, the wheels get damaged.
 I always double-check the wheel locks and spokes after riding on a bumpy surface for signs of damage.